KakaoCup/Compose/README.md

 ```
 For more detailed info please refer to the documentation.

-### Useful tips:
+### `KakaoComposeTestRule`

 By default Espresso using `useUnmergedTree = true` and it create a lot of inconveniences with node matching.
-However you can override global parameter `KakaoCompose.Override.useUnmergedTree = false` in single place for all tests
+However you can override global parameter with `KakaoComposeTestRule`.

+Every Compose screen require `composeTestRule` whats creating a lot of boilerplate like `onComposeScreen<LazyListScreen>**(composeTestRule)** {`
+But you can provide `composeTestRule` into `KakaoComposeTestRule` and use all screens without injection like `onComposeScreen<LazyListScreen> {`, it possible to mix both
+of implementation, injected `composeTestRule` will override provided via `KakaoComposeTestRule`.

+You can find examples of it in [Simple project](https://github.com/KakaoCup/Compose/blob/master/sample/src/androidTest/java/io/github/kakaocup/compose/test/SimpleTestGlobalSemantic.kt)

 ### Setup
 Maven